pkpio/usp/android/README.md

-Android side decoding of the USCTP data streams
+Android side decoding of the USP data streams